Graduate Student Handbook

 The faculty will teach some courses that directly deal with reading list texts in each of the four problem areas, and papers written for, or revised from, these courses may be included in student portfolios.
 However, portfolio papers need not come from any particular graduate seminars or from graduate seminars at all.

 Paper Format: Each paper submitted is to include an abstract summarizing the paper's central thesis and indicating which area the paper is designed to satisfy, e.g. ethics and aesthetics, and which historical period(s) it engages, e.g. ancient philosophy.
 The texts being addressed should also be named, including approved additions.
 This abstract is to be found at the start of the paper itself, not on the blind review cover sheet.

 Each paper must also include a brief discussion of how the issues treated in the paper engage the problem area, e.g. metaphysics, and close with a discussion of how that paper contributes to the problem area.

 Submission Protocol.
 Papers should be prepared for blind review.
 A cover sheet should accompany each portfolio with the student’s identifying information and the titles of the papers in the portfolio being submitted.
 Neither the student’s name nor any other identifying information should appear on the submitted papers themselves.
 Additionally, identifying information should be stripped from the “Properties” of the electronic file (under the “File” menu in Microsoft Word or Adobe Acrobat).
-Papers are to be submitted to the Graduate Coordinator, Michael Hodgin, by the due date.
+Papers are to be submitted by email to the Graduate Coordinator, Michael Hodgin, by the due date.
 Cover sheet can be downloaded here.